T1 ATU ANTENNA TUNER

 Q: Why are you offering a special remote-control adapter for the FT-817?

-A: The FT-817 is popular with HF Pack operators, who sometimes hop among designated frequencies on different bands.
+A: The T1- FT817 is popular with HF Pack operators, who sometimes hop among designated frequencies on different bands.
 Our remote-control adapter (model T1-FT817) monitors the rig's band-data output signal so the proper L and C settings for the ATU can be recalled instantly on any band change, without transmitting.
 This reduces QRM and conserves both tuner and transceiver battery life.
 We may offer similar interfaces for other low-power rigs in the future.

 Q: Why isn't the optional T1-FT817 remote-control adapter available as a kit?